markov-r/Test-Extension-Repository/README.md

 - details about last failed sync
 The synchronization interval can be changed on the same page, and the entered value is in minutes.

-The used technologies are Spring Boot, Spring Security, Hibernate, JPA, Thymeleaf and Bootstrap.
+The used technologies are Spring Boot, Spring Security, Hibernate, Thymeleaf and Bootstrap.